WLAX: Modern history

+After WEAU's tower at Fairchild collapsed in an ice storm in March 2011, WLAX allowed WEAU to use one of its subchannels for over-the-air operations in the market's southern portion until WEAU's tower was rebuilt the following January.
+The northern portion relied on a subchannel of WQOW in Eau Claire during this time.
+The subchannels brought NBC programming to the few viewers in the market without access to cable or satellite until WEAU brought its own tower back online.

 On November 6, 2013, Nexstar Broadcasting Group announced that it would purchase the Grant stations, including WLAX/WEUX, for $87.5 million.
 The sale was completed on December 1, 2014.

 Newscasts

 In 1995, WLAX/WEUX began carrying two-minute newsbreaks before 6 and 10 p.m. and a monthly community affairs program, Impact.

 Beginning August 28, 2006, WLAX/WEUX began airing a 30-minute nightly 9 p.m. newscast, produced by WEAU at its studios.

 Technical information

-WLAX and WEUX broadcast two shared channels (Fox and Antenna TV) as well as two unique diginets each from Scripps Networks.
+From their transmitters in La Crescent and southeast of Colfax, respectively, WLAX and WEUX broadcast two shared channels (Fox and Antenna TV) as well as two unique diginets each from Scripps Networks.
 In 2016, when Nexstar reached a group deal for carriage of the then-Katz Broadcasting diginets, separate offerings were launched from each transmitter.